The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Main results

 with the assumption that $0<k_1<k_2$. \end{prop}

 \begin{proof} First, note the fact that

 with the conditions in~\eqref{eq:C_p} and~\eqref{eq:assumption1}, we have

-As $U$ satisfies \textbf{Assumption 3}, we conclude that
+As $U$ satisfies Assumption~3, we conclude that

-with the definition of $\Phi(\omega_r, U)$ in~\eqref{eq:Phi}, completing the proof. \end{proof} Now we are in position to illustrate the main results in this letter.
+with the definition of $\Phi(\omega_r, U)$ in~\eqref{eq:Phi}, completing the proof. \end{proof} Now we are in position to illustrate the main results.

-\begin{theorem} Consider the wind speed estimator with a PI correction term in~\eqref{eq:proportional+integral} and let us assume that either of \textbf{Condition 1} and \textbf{Condition 2} holds.
-A sufficient condition for the global convergence of this wind speed estimator is that the Nyquist curve of the linear system with time-delays $G(s)$ does not enter the circle with diameter $-1/k_1 \le U \le -1/k_2$. \end{theorem}
+\begin{theorem} Consider the wind speed estimator with a PI correction term in~\eqref{eq:proportional+integral} and let us assume that either of Condition~1 and Condition~2 holds.
+A sufficient condition for the global convergence of this wind speed estimator is that the Nyquist curve of the linear system with time-delays $G(s)$ does not enter the circle with a radius of $\frac{k_2-k_1}{2k_1k_2}$ and center at $\frac{-k_2-k_1}{2k_1k_2}$. \end{theorem}

-\begin{proof} The proof of this theorem is readily derived from the circle criterion in \textbf{Theorem 1} and \textbf{Proposition 2} and \textbf{3}. \end{proof}
+\begin{proof} The proof of this theorem is readily derived from the circle criterion in Theorem~1 and Proposition~2 and 3. \end{proof}

-The distance criterion can be used to formulate the same sufficient stability conditions as in \textbf{Theorem 2}.
+The distance criterion can be used to formulate the same sufficient stability conditions as in Theorem~2.

 \begin{corollary}